MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOListDesign.md

 ## SYNOPSIS

-Applies a published list design to a specified site collection target.
-This allows a list design to be applied to an existing site collection.
-The supported list templates you can apply a list design to include: "modern" team site (with m365 group), "modern" team site (without an m365 group); communication site; classic team site; and classic publishing site.
+Applies a published list design to a specified site collection.
+The supported list templates you can apply a list design to include: "modern" team site with M365 group, "modern" team site without an M365 group, communication site, classic team site, and classic publishing site.

 ## SYNTAX